 • Student Organizations

-An alternative break is a trip where a group of college students (usually 10 per trip) engage in volunteer service, typically for a week.
+An alternative break is a trip where a group of 9 college students engage in volunteer service over a University break period.
 Each trip has a focus on a particular social issue, such as (but not limited to) education, privilege, health education and sustainability.
-Students learn about the social issues and then perform week-long projects with local non-profit organizations.
+Students learn about the social issues and then perform service projects with local non-profit organizations.
 Alternative breaks challenge students to critically think and react to problems faced by members of the communities in which they are involved.
-UW Oshkosh is proud to host four Alternative Break trip options; Honduras during January break, New York City, St. Louis and Guatemala during spring break.
-Student must apply to be part of this program!
+UW Oshkosh is proud to host four Alternative Break trip options this spring.

 Find information about the Alternative Spring Break trips here.
 2014-2015 trip information sessions are scheduled for October 7 at 5:00pm and 7:00pm!
 Registration applications will then be due October 17.